gooosexe/nbodysim/README.md

 # N-body simulation
-Using direct calculation of forces, resulting in O(n^2) time.
-Implementing Barnes-Hut algorithm for O(nlogn).
+Option of using either direct calculation or Barnes-Hut method of calculationg forces, resulting in O(n^2) and O(nlogn) time respectively.